In This Article

 1. Increased Brand Awareness:

-Remarketing campaigns help keep your business top-of-mind for customers who may have been interested in your products or services, but didn’t make a purchase.
+Remarketing helps to keep your business top-of-mind for customers who may have been interested in your products or services, but didn’t make a purchase.

 By targeting these individuals with ads, you can increase the chances that they’ll remember your brand next time they’re in the market for what you’re selling.